A Way to Quit Kratom Without Suffering From the Withdrawal Symptoms

 This pill container on Amazon is the best one I’ve been able to find.
 The original one I used kept opening on its own which was a nightmare… Reaching into my pocket to find the powder all over was rather disappointing.
 That’s why this one with the latch is key.

-Having these little 4-compartment containers is an amazing tool.
+Having these little 4-compartment containers are an amazing tool.
 You can take it to work with you and not be tempted to take too much because you have already limited yourself.

 But, how do you know how much to put into the compartments?
 You need a tapering chart.
 When I tapered myself years ago I created a chart so I knew exactly how much to measure out for each dose, each day.
 As I measured the Kratom and put it into the container I would cross off that line on the chart.
 It was very easy to see where I was, where I had been, and where I was going.